syncfusion-content/maui-docs/MAUI/Cartesian-Charts/Line.md

 ### Spline rendering types

-The `Type` allows you to change the spline curve in series.
-By default, the value of `Type` is `Natural`.
+The `Type` property allows to change the rendering type of spline curve in series.
+The default value of `Type` is `Natural`.

 The following types are used in SplineSeries: